sonkm3/cranehook/README.md

 Just run `nosetests`

 ## Background
-Me and friends are making a Podcast since 2021/01.
-To generate web site, we use pelican and github to generate and manage contents, use self hosted container due to deliver large size audio file.
-Because we self host containts server, we need some work to make it automaticaly updated.
+I and friends are making a Podcast since 2021/01.
+To generate website, we use pelican and GitHub to generate and manage contents, use self-hosted container due to deliver large size audio file.
+Because we self-host static file host server, we need some work to make it automatically updated.
 That's why this small program made, and that's why this program called crane hook.
-(At first Pelican hook came out as a name, but it usage seems much more generic, so we choose crane for name, it's kind a bird as Pelican.)
+(At first Pelican hook came out as a name, but its usage seems much more generic, so we choose crane for name, it's kind of a bird as Pelican.)